HarrisonSloan/25-Histories-Scrap/manualChange.md

 ## Book 11
 A little "School" part of the end saying its from a specific place, needs to be removed

+## Book 19
+Exluded appendix which was about the 4 barbarians

+## Book 21
+There is proof reading notes to get rid of
+Excluded Jin Mandarin Interpretation